adjuststack

 Summary

-is an optimization applied when the method nil?
+opt_nil_p is an optimization applied when the method nil? is called.
+It

 method in other cases